rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 };
 ```

-As with other coding languages, these lines are executed top to bottom, and the price is calculated each time a user makes a request to that smart contract that calls the `calculatePrice` function (for example when the user wants to purchase some tokens).
+As with other coding languages, these lines are executed top to bottom, and they configure the `calculatePrice` function with a set of parameters which are used each time a user makes a request to the deployed Sale via the `calculatePrice` function (for example when the user wants to purchase some tokens).

 The comments in the code say what is happening at each step, but in short, we are configuring the `calculatePrice` function to always: